apache/systemds/docs/algorithms-classification.md

 SystemML Language Reference for details.

 **probabilities**: Location (on HDFS) to store class membership
     probabilities for a held-out test set.
-Note that this is an optional argument.

 **accuracy**: Location (on HDFS) to store the training accuracy during
     learning and testing accuracy from a held-out test set